---

 ### Validating the Fixed Point Solution

-Finally, let's run simulations with the optimized parameters to verify that we've achieved the desired fixed point at 0.8:
+Finally, run simulations with the optimized parameters to verify they reach the target fixed point at 0.8:

 ```{python}